2ndMessiah/Dockerfile4SSKCP/README.md

 # Up-to-date ss+kcptun on latest alpine.

-# Useful ENVs that might be edited by you:
+# Useful ENVs that might be edited by you

 SERVER_PORT=37210
 PASSWORD=pwd